cem2ran/style-ppx/README.md

 - The library: located under `lib` folder.
 It is used directly by native projects, and indirectly by BuckleScript projects
 - The standalone binary: BuckleScript does not provide a way to compose multiple ppxs together, so each ppx gets called individually, getting a serialized version of the AST, using the `-ppx` compiler flag behind the scenes.
 This can be configured in BuckleScript projects by using the `ppx-flags` key in `bsconfig.json` (see "Examples" section below).

-For this reason, `ppx_style` exposes an executable that can be consumed by BuckleScript projects.
+For this reason, `style_ppx` exposes an executable that can be consumed by BuckleScript projects.

 ## Examples